OumaimaBoughdad/Hospital-Management-/README.md

-Hospital Management
-This Hospital Management project is developed using the React framework for the frontend and the Laravel framework for the backend.
+The Hospital Management project is developed using the React framework for the frontend and the Laravel framework for the backend.
 The project is designed to streamline and manage hospital operations efficiently.
 Getting Started
 To run this project locally, follow the steps below:
 1. Fork the Repository